 • Raw transcripts of interviews with refugees talking about their home country

-• Open text responses (e.g. diary-type feedback) from patients with mental or physical conditions/disabilities
+• Diaries from vulnerable patients with mental or physical conditions/disabilities

-• Open text responses or detailed interviews with employees describing their satisfaction with their employer
+• Raw transcripts of interviews with non-white employees describing their satisfaction with their employer

-• Raw neuroimages (not de-faced) of vulnerable subjects with serious medical conditions
+• Raw neuroimages (not de-faced) of vulnerable subjects with serious medical or mental health conditions

-• Genetic data from vulnerable subjects that indicates a risk for disease or disorders
+• Non-pseudonymous genetic data from vulnerable subjects that indicates a risk for disease or disorders

 Orange Data